sadeghisabour-beep/DataProjects/README.md

 - `Dailysaleproduce.xlsx` → Daily sales dashboard built with Excel and Power View
 - `powerview-map.xlsx` → Regional visualization using slicers and KPIs
 - `NewBudgetItem.sql` → SQL automation for financial budget updates
+> You can download and explore the files above to see examples of my Excel-based data analysis and dashboard design work.

 ---